 - If you are wondering if there is a miraculous natural cure for lipomas.
 From what I have seen, I must say that once they happen, they usually do not disappear.
 You may as well spare yourself the money buying “miraculous” lipoma cures and spend it on a chiro or physio instead.
 You can decrease their growth rate by improving the energy flow in the spine and the body in general.

-- If the cytology results of fine needle aspirate come back with confirmation of cancer, this is a much more complicated topic and a consultation would be needed.
+- If the cytology results of fine needle aspirate come back with confirmation of cancer, this is a much more complicated topic that we can delve into in this article.
 I personally am not in favour of chemotherapy and radiation and have seen dogs living longer and happier lives without these.
 I find it ridiculous to see that we have accepted poisoning as one of the ways of “healing.”

 - Surgery may be a reasonable measure in case of some malignancies – for example bone tumors because they are so aggressive.
 I have seen some dogs surviving for years.
 However, once again I want to remind you that surgery does not remove the original cause of the tumor and the treatment should include changes in nutrition, supplements, homeopathy and spinal alignment techniques.